elastic/elasticsearch-net-example/README.md

 }
 ```

-If this is not intended behavior you can control that through either IsVerbatim, meaning we will write the query verbatim as it was specified.
+If this is not intended behavior you can control that through either `IsVerbatim`, meaning we will write the query verbatim as it was specified.
-Empty strings and all, or IsStrict which would cause an error to be thrown if a query ends up conditionless.
+Empty strings and all, or `IsStrict` which would cause an error to be thrown if a query ends up conditionless.

 ```csharp